 When you are done, you will have a ring with a copper band on the outside, and wood on the inside.
 You can use any material you like for the wood or the metal, the process is the same.

-If you have any questions on Westfarthing Woodworks Post Review for 11/18/2018, please leave a comment and I will be glad to answer them.
+If you have any questions on Westfarthing Woodworks Post Review for 11/18/2018, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.